EpistasisLab/scikit-rebate/docs_sources/contributing.md

 ## Updating the documentation

 We use [mkdocs](http://www.mkdocs.org/) to manage our [documentation](http://EpistasisLab.github.io/scikit-rebate/).
 This allows us to write the docs in Markdown and compile them to HTML as needed.
 Below are a few useful commands to know when updating the documentation.
-Make sure that you are running them in the base documentation directory, `docs`.
+Make sure that you are running them in the base repository directory.

 * `mkdocs serve`: Hosts of a local version of the documentation that you can access at the provided URL.
 The local version will update automatically as you save changes to the documentation.